MA in Social Enterprise

 The application deadline for fall admission is January 15.
 Admitted students may defer matriculation for no longer than two semesters provided that a written request for deferment is submitted to and approved by the SIS Graduate Admissions Office.

-All applicants whose native language is English or those whose degrees are from an accredited institution where the language of instruction is English are required to submit results of the Graduate Record Examination (GRE).
-Non-native English speakers are required to submit results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) unless they hold a degree from a US-accredited institution (before enrollment at SIS).
-The minimum TOEFL score for full admissions consideration is 100 on the Internet-based test (IBT), 250 on the computer-based test, or 600 on the paper-based test.
-(250 on the computer version).
+All applicants whose native language is English or whose degrees are from an accredited institution where the language of instruction is English are required to submit results of the Graduate Record Examination (GRE).
+Non-native English speakers are required to submit results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) unless they hold a degree from a U.S.-accredited institution before enrollment at SIS.
+The minimum TOEFL score for full admissions consideration is 100 on the Internet-based test (iBT) or 600 on the paper-based test (PBT).
 The minimum IELTS score is 7.0.
 Applicants should plan to take the appropriate test no later than December to ensure full admissions consideration of the application by the January deadline.

-All applicants must submit two letters of reference evaluating undergraduate academic performance and suitability for graduate study in international affairs, at least one of which should be from an academic source.
+All applicants must submit two letters of reference evaluating undergraduate academic performance and suitability for graduate study in international affairs, at least one of which should be from a current or former employer.
 A resume should be included in the application.
 Applicants must submit transcripts from all institutions attended.
 Cultural factors are considered in evaluating transcripts and examination results.
-Work experience must be clearly explained in the applicant’s letter of application.
+Work experience must be clearly explained in the applicant's letter of application.

-Requests for the transfer of a maximum of 6 graduate credit hours from other accredited institutions to be applied to a master’s degree are considered after successful completion of 9 graduate credit hours at American University.
+Requests for the transfer of a maximum of 6 graduate credit hours from other accredited institutions to be applied to a master's degree must be completed in the student's first semester in the graduate program at American University.
 A minimum grade of B in each course is required for transfer.
-Transfer courses must have been completed within seven years of admission and must fulfill stated requirements of the degree.
+Transfer courses must have been completed within five years of admission and must fulfill stated requirements of the degree.

-- 39-42 credit hours of approved graduate credit work with a cumulative grade point average of 3.0, including a minimum of 12-15 hours in the core, 15 credit hours in a concentration selected from offerings in SIS or other teaching units of the university, 6 credit hours in quantitative and informational technology methodologies, 3 elective credit hours, and 3 credit hours of supervised practicum and capstone project.
+- 39-42 credit hours of approved graduate credit work with a cumulative grade point average of 3.0, including a minimum of 12-15 hours in the core, 15 credit hours in a concentration selected from offerings in SIS or other teaching units of the university, 6 credit hours in methods, 3 elective credit hours, and 3 credit hours of supervised practicum and capstone project.

 - Comprehensive examination based on a paper and presentation relating the student's practicum and capstone project experience to previous coursework and the relevant scholarly literature.

-- Demonstration of ability to conceptualize and create a new social enterprise, or make analytic-based recommendations for significant improvement in an existing organization through completion of a 3 credit hour practicum and capstone project supervised by program faculty advisors.
+- Capstone experience: demonstration of ability to conceptualize and create a new social enterprise, or make analytic-based recommendations for significant improvement in an existing organization through completion of a 3 credit hour practicum and capstone project supervised by program faculty advisors.

-- Evidence of professional experience in the field.
-Relevant work or internship experience must be certified.
+- Evidence of professional experience in the field: Relevant internship or work experience must be certified.

 - Proficiency in a modern foreign language: Research competence in English and another language relevant to the student's career objectives must be certified.